UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_3_Navigation/README.md

 By the end of this chapter you should be able to:

 * Write a more reusable class using generic types
-* Constrast reference and value type semantics
+* Contrast reference and value type semantics
-* Navigate between multiple pages using a standard nagivation controller
+* Navigate between multiple pages using a standard navigation controller
 * Perform both view based and mvvm based navigation
 * Present a page modally and dismiss
 * Display pop-up alerts with and without MVVM architecture